daniel-grimm/reference-material/devops/CodeFlow.md

 These branches are branched off of dev and merged back to dev.

 ### Development
-Deveopment branches are usually named `dev` or `development`.
+Development branches are usually named `dev` or `development`.
 The purpose of these branches is to have the latest code that has been checked in by the team.

 ### Release
-Relase branches are either numbered (e.g. v1.0.0, B1R2) or given release names (e.g. beta, release4).
+Release branches are either numbered (e.g. v1.0.0, B1R2) or given release names (e.g. beta, release4).

 ### Production
-Production brnahces aer
+Production branches are

 # Trunk Based Development
 Trunk Based Development (TBD) pairs well with Feature Flagging and Shift Left methodology.
-Short-lived feature branches are created from `main` and merged backe to `main`.
+Short-lived feature branches are created from `main` and merged back to `main`.

 ## Trunk Based Development Diagram
 ```mermaid